juliovr/1brc/README.md

 # 1️⃣🐝🏎️ The One Billion Row Challenge

+## juliovr report

+As the challenge is already finished (and I don't come as close as other people), I left my results here.

+In Java, my program runs in about 6 seconds.
+Techniques I learned while doing this challenge:
+- FileChannel to mmap the file into a virtual memory segment.
+- Use Unsafe class to read the address of the file.

+I wanted to try how much I could do in C, so I made `src/main/c/1brc.c` to try it out.
+Here, the program runs in about 2.5 seconds.

+In both cases, the programs create 1 thread per cpu core available in the machine.
+Each thread is assign with the file's chunk to process.
+This is calculated by `file_size/cores + next_new_line`, so each thread can compute fully partial results.

+## Original README

 _Status Feb 4: The final leaderboards [have been published](https://www.morling.dev/blog/1brc-results-are-in/).
 Congrats to all the winners, and a big thank you to everyone participating in this challenge as well as to everyone helping to organize it!_

 _Status Feb 3: All entries have been evaluated and I am in the process of finalizing the leaderboards._